-- The theory exam will be held on the date set by the head of studies and will have a weight of 65% in the final grade. - The laboratory practices will be recovered through the assessment of a single final practice that will have a weight of 15% in the final note. - The laboratory exam will be carried out on the date indicated by the head of studies and will have a weight of 20% in the final grade.
+- The theory exam will be held on the date set by the head of studies and will have a weight of 65% in the final grade.

+- The laboratory practices will be recovered through the assessment of a single final practice that will take place on the date indicated by the head of studies.
+It will have a weight of 35% in the final note.